GDDevTools/devtools-protocol/GDP_Domains_Reference.md

 This .md file is generated from protocols.json so it's guaranteed to match with the protocols list returned.

-> **Note 2** most of this docs will sound similar to the docs from the aforementioned protocol and it's intended.
+> **Note** most of this docs will sound similar to the docs from the aforementioned protocol and it's intended.
 Don't ask anything about that.

 <style type="text/css">